Together-Java/ModernJava/src/first_steps.md

 <img src="/first_steps/header.png" height="200px"/>

-If you made it through the [Getting Started section](./getting_started.md) you've successfully run this program.
+If you made it through the ["Set Up Your Computer" section](./text_editors/set_up_your_computer.md) you've successfully run this program.

 ```java
 void main() {